jeremiedecock/pyax12/docs/intro.rst

     serial_connection.close()

-Print the control table of the third Dynamixel unit
+Print the control table of the first Dynamixel unit
 ---------------------------------------------------

+This snippet prints the control table of the specified Dynamixel unit (i.e. the internal state information of the Dynamixel unit).

 ::